Auto Shankar (film): Production

+The film was launched at Gavi Gangadeshwara Temple in Basavanagudi in Bangalore.
 As the director was ill during the majority of the shoot, Telugu cinema's renowned associate director Shiva Ramakrishna, an associate of Puri Jagannadh, directed the songs, fight sequences and a major portion of Shilpa Shetty's scenes.
 The movie was filmed in different locations including Austria, Finland, the Bangalore Palace, and the Mysore Lamps Factory, Mysore.

 Controversy

 The film sparked off a controversy with regard to a movie poster depicted a glamour still of Shilpa Shetty from the film.
 A Madurai based lawyer filed an obscenity case against Shetty.
 Shetty however, protested by saying that "It (the photo) is not vulgar.
 I am an actor and an entertainer and I won't endorse vulgarity".

 Soundtrack

 The music is composed by Gurukiran.

 The music of the song "Ready Ready" was used in the Telugu film Nagavalli and the music was given by Guru Kiran.

 Reception

-A critic wrote that "Auto Shankar is one of those typical mass (or it masala) films which are made in style but lack substance".
+Film critic R. G. Vijayasarathy of IANS wrote that "Auto Shankar is one of those typical mass (or it masala) films which are made in style but lack substance".
+B. S. Srivani of Deccan Herald wrote "Ajaykumar has written an 'original' screenplay which is heavily influenced by Telugu movies -even the scenes reek of Telugu overtones.
+It is sad to see a director of Rajndra Babu's calibre picturising 'reality' in such a crude manner".